 Wrist arthroscopy is a minimally invasive surgical technique that uses a small camera (arthroscope) inserted through tiny incisions to visualize the inside of the wrist joint.
 This allows the surgeon to diagnose the cause of wrist pain and often treat the problem during the same procedure.

-A diagnostic and therapeutic procedure in one
+A diagnostic and therapeutic procedure in one.

 Anesthesia